 The Kennedy Round trade talks were in a state of crisis tonight (Tuesday), but an official statement declared agreement was still possible.

-The Kennedy Round trade talks were in a state of crisis tonight (Tuesday), but an official statement declared agreement was still possible.
+Background: The Kennedy Round trade talks were in a state of crisis tonight (Tuesday), but an official statement declared agreement was still possible.
 After four years of bargaining by 54 nations, aimed at mutual tariff cuts, the principal protagonists decided to give up the negotiations unless they succeeded by next Sunday (May 14).

 The long drawn out talks on agricultural and industrial tariffs have been brought to a halt primarily because of differences between the United States and the European Common Market.